mokagio/mokacoding/metallo/src/posts/2016-06-20-keeping-sanity-with-multiple-versions-of-xcode.md

 ---

 I'd really like all of us to always download and try each new beta version of Xcode.
-We all know how useful it is to share beta of the apps we made with users or clients to receive feedback.
-The same stand true for the Apple developers in the Xcode team, our feedback is very valuable for them, and it is in our best interest to let them know which kind of feature we need, and what doesn't work.
+We all know how useful it is to share betas of the apps we made with users or clients to receive feedback.
+The same stands true for the Apple developers in the Xcode team, our feedback is very valuable for them, and it is in our best interest to let them know which kind of features we need, and what doesn't work.

 On top of that starting to work now on the toolchain you'll need in 3 months